sagrawalx/sagrawalx.github.io/teaching/sp21-b7_ma251/ps.md

 There are two special types of problems:

 * Problems labelled "Challenging" might be harder than the others (or they might not be, and I just went about them in a harder-than-necessary way!).
 A thorough solution to these problems will earn you 1 additional point on top of whatever you would otherwise have gotten on that problem.
-* Problems labelled "programming" might require you to write some code (or they might not require that, and there's a non-programmatic way of solving them that I haven't thought of!).
-Note, though, that these problems will require some mathematical forethought.
+* Problems labelled "programming" might require you to write some code.
 Feel free to write your code in whatever programming language you like.
-Write up a description in words of how your code works in your TeX file to submit through Gradescope, and then email me a plaintext file (`.py`, `.sage`, `.R`, `.hs`, etc) containing the code you wrote.
+Note, though, that these problems will still require some mathematical forethought.
+In your TeX document, tell me the answer you got and write up a proof that your code works.
+Submit your TeX document through Gradescope as usual, and then email me a well-commented plaintext file containing the code you wrote (`.py`, `.sage`, `.R`, `.hs`, etc).

 ## Problem Set A {#A}